The Best 2 Days in Ephesus Itinerary

 Where to Stay in Ephesus

-I recommend you stay in Selçuk as it’s very central.
-Wherever we travel, we always book accommodation with reliable Booking.com, which offers a free cancellation option.
+I recommend staying in Selçuk, as it’s very centrally located.
+Wherever we travel, we always book accommodation with Booking.com, which offers a free cancellation option.
 Check prices and read reviews below for the best compromise when travelling the ancient Ephesus Map in and around Ephesus.

 Similar Posts